piecepackr/piecepackr/README.rst

 default
 ~~~~~~~

 Build a demo `"default" piecepack pdf <https://www.dropbox.com/s/7k1nrhc0sgwm0e3/default_demo.pdf?dl=0>`_.
 This is the default type of piecepack built by this software if the user does no configuration (except configure for the use of the "Noto Sans" family of fonts).
-It currently builds a 4-suited piecepack using multicolored french-suits.
+It currently builds a 4-suited piecepack using `multicolored french-suits <https://en.wikipedia.org/wiki/Four-color_deck>`_.

 dual
 ~~~~

-Build a demo `"dual piecepacks" pdf <https://www.dropbox.com/s/iezcku9rktvuk6r/dual_demo.pdf?dl=0>`_ which includes the six piecepacks in the `"dual piecepacks" <http://www.ludism.org/ppwiki/DualPiecepacks>`_ proof-of-concept: one piecepack-suited piecepack, one latin-suited piecepack (inverted color scheme), two french-suited piecepacks (one dark color scheme, one light color scheme), and two swiss-suited piecepacks (one dark grayscale color scheme, one light grayscale color scheme).
+Build a demo `"dual piecepacks" pdf <https://www.dropbox.com/s/iezcku9rktvuk6r/dual_demo.pdf?dl=0>`_ which includes the six piecepacks in the `"dual piecepacks" <http://www.ludism.org/ppwiki/DualPiecepacks>`_ proof-of-concept: one piecepack-suited piecepack, one `latin-suited <https://en.wikipedia.org/wiki/Suit_(cards)#Origin_and_development_of_the_Latin_suits>`_ piecepack (inverted color scheme), two french-suited piecepacks (one dark color scheme, one light color scheme), and two `swiss-suited <https://en.wikipedia.org/wiki/Suit_(cards)#Invention_of_the_Germanic_suits>`_ piecepacks (one dark grayscale color scheme, one light grayscale color scheme).

 orthodox
 ~~~~~~~~